 Most entrepreneurs, myself included, love to look ahead and think about all the exciting opportunities the new year brings, but before we get ourselves too far ahead it’s essential to first evaluate the past year.
 Doing a year-end business review gives you the opportunity to explore what’s not working, celebrate successes and give you a clear picture of where you are at so you can map out where you want to go.
 Without doing a year-end review you’ll likely start the year off with the same problems, ineffective systems and issues you struggled with last year and slow your growth.
 And if you had a great year, it’s still important to do a year-end review so you can hone in on what created your success so you can continue growing.
-Long story short, it’s time to create a powerful plan to help you grow in 2022.
+Long story short, it’s time to create a powerful plan to help you grow in the new year.

 Doing a year-end review isn’t easy.
 While you get to celebrate your success you also have to take a good hard look at your mistakes or failures.
 Digging into the realities of our business can bring up emotions, so commit to detaching emotionally during this process.
 Approach your year-end review from a place of curiosity, it’s all about looking for areas of improvement.
 This will allow you to get the most out of this process and really uncover the answers you need to succeed in the new year.

 There are a lot of questions to answer in a year-end review and it can get overwhelming so be sure to write it all down.
 We have a FREE Year-End Business Review Workbook for you to download that will help guide your process.
 And here’s a few examples of valuable questions to ask in you prefer a more streamlined approach: